devolution2409/Lidl-Soundboard/readme.md

 So that the soundboard hold the game PTT key for you, if you set it accordingly in the settings.

 ## Versioning
+ * 0.60: Can now save the soundboard as a json text and open it.
+ 	     It will save every thing.
- * 0.50 Everything works.
+ * 0.50: Everything works.
 Mic injection will be done by the system as explained in the guide
- * 0.43 Fixed sequential auto not working as intended.
+ * 0.43: Fixed sequential auto not working as intended.
 Added tooltip to explain what are the modes.
 Added a bindable pause button.
- * 0.42 Fixed a bug that would shift shortcuts.
+ * 0.42: Fixed a bug that would shift shortcuts.
 Key sequence edition should lose focus after setting a shortcut.
- * 0.41 Auto-hold PTT should now be working in every game.
+ * 0.41: Auto-hold PTT should now be working in every game.
  * 0.4: Shortcuts are now stored as virtual key.
 So every key should be usable, regardless of keyboard localization.
  * 0.3: Pre-Release.
 Sound can be played and most of the key are usable as binds.

 ## Known issues

-### 0.45
+### 0.6
-Menus aren't working forsenE
+	Some menus action are not implemented yet.
 ## License

 Blabla, some licence shit that says this is open source and free to fork.
 But please acknowledge me so i can ride into valhalla shinny and chrome.